Learning objectives

 A stakeholder is any group or individual who can affect or is affected by the achievement of the organization’s objectives.
 Freeman (1984, p.
 46)

-This definition is deliberately broad — it forces leaders to look beyond the obvious (shareholders, employees, customers) to include all groups that have a stake in the organization’s actions and outcomes.
+This definition is deliberately broad.
+It forces leaders to look beyond the obvious (shareholders, employees, customers) to include all groups that have a stake in the organization’s actions and outcomes.

 The stakeholder concept challenges the shareholder primacy view that the organization’s only obligation is to maximize returns for owners.
 Instead, stakeholder theory argues that long-term organizational success depends on managing relationships with multiple groups whose interests may diverge.
 This makes stakeholder management a leadership skill, not just a communication exercise.